 The EIS shall contain a comprehensive analysis of the predicted environmental effects of each Project alternative for the VECs.
-If the effects are attributable to a particular phase of the Project (construction, operation and maintenance, decommissioning and rehabilitation), to a particular component, or to accidents or malfunctions, then they should be designated as such.
-Predicted environmental effects (positive and negative, direct and indirect, and short and long-term) shall be defined quantitatively and qualitatively, where applicable, for each Project alternative and for each VEC.
+The assessment shall include, but not be limited to, the predicted effects of any environmental change on health and socio-economic conditions and heritage values and on the current and future use of land and resources by the public and members of Indigenous Governments and Organizations.
+If the effects are attributable to a particular phase of the Project (construction, operation and maintenance, decommissioning and rehabilitation), to a particular component, or to accidents or malfunctions, then they shall be designated as such.
+Predicted environmental effects (positive and negative, direct and indirect, and short and long-term) shall be defined qualitatively and quantitatively, where applicable, for each Project alternative and for each VEC.
 Environmental-effects predictions shall be explicitly stated and the theory or rationale upon which they are based shall be presented in terms of the following parameters:

 - nature;

 - magnitude (qualitative and quantitative);

 - geographic (spatial) extent;

 - timing, duration and frequency;

 - degree to which effects are reversible or can be mitigated;

 - ecological context;

 - level of knowledge;

 - the capacity of renewable resources that are likely to be significantly affected by the Project, to meet the needs of present and future generations;

 - the extent to which biological diversity is affected by the Project; and

-- the extent of application of the precautionary principle to Project mitigation
+- the extent of application of the precautionary principle to Project mitigation measures.

-measures.